-I get you.
+I understand.
 SEO can be confusing and with the wealth of information out there, it can also seem intimidating and complicated.
 I used to feel exactly the same way.
-When I started my very first blog, I used to freak out whenever someone mentioned the term SEO around me.
-And now, almost 9 years later, I am absolutely in love with SEO.
-Yes, I admit it.
-I am having a love affair with SEO.
-After spending a few years working for SA’s largest ecommerce site, spending my days optimising their content for SEO and learning the ins-and-outs of search engines, etc. I learnt that corporate SEO is not for me.
-But, I couldn’t break up with SEO.
-So I hatched a plan… Now, I help many bloggers around the world with their SEO.
-Yay me!
-I get to do what I love, every single day!
+When I started my very first blog ( beauty blog that I closed a few years ago), I used to freak out whenever someone mentioned the term SEO around me.
+And now, over 10 years later, I am absolutely in love with SEO.

-Back to the topic of this post, how to SEO your blog post.
-In this blog post, I will discuss the ways I optimise all of my blog posts for SEO.
+In this post, I discuss the ways I optimise all of my blog posts for SEO.
 These are the strategies I use to get my blog posts to rank on the first page of Google.

 In this blog posts, you will learn: